Anadudev/portfolio/README.md

 ## Features

-* Personal portfolio website with a hero section, about section, and works section.
+* Personal portfolio website with a hero section, about section, and projects section.
 * Uses Next.js for server-side rendering and static site generation.
 * Uses Tailwind CSS for styling.
-* Includes a works section with infinite scrolling and filtering by tag.
+* Includes a projects section with infinite scrolling and filtering by tag.
 * Includes a tools section with a list of technologies used in the project.

 ## Dependencies